What Insurance Terms Do You Need To Know?

 Automobile insurance is one of those necessary expenses that you curse under your breath each month when you’re making a payment, then are grateful you have when you’re in an accident.
 No matter what type of claim or collision or who was responsible for it, shortly after filing it you will hear from an insurance adjuster from your insurance company or the company used by the other party involved in the accident so that they can determine how much damage has occurred and who was at fault.

 The following is a list of terminology commonly used by motor vehicle insurance providers.
-With the help of this glossary in addition to assistance from an experienced Connecticut car accident attorney, your chances of recovering fair compensation for your losses significantly increase.
+With the help of this glossary in addition to assistance from an experienced lawyer, your chances of recovering fair compensation for your losses significantly increase.

 When you purchased your liability coverage you selected specific liability limits.
 These applied to per-person bodily injury, bodily injury for everybody who might be injured in a single accident, and property damage.
 In most states there is a minimum liability amount that you must choose, and then you have the opportunity to purchase more coverage.

-This is a policy that provides you with protection in case you are deemed responsible for injuries or damage to property as a result of a car accident.
+This is an important type of policy that provides you with protection in case you are deemed responsible for injuries or damage to property as a result of a car accident.

 The component of automobile liability insurance that pays for bodily injuries to other people.